 Noncommercial recreational area or facility: A recreational area or facility maintained and operated by a nonprofit club or organization with specified limitations upon the number of members or limited to residents of a block, subdivision, neighborhood, community or other specific area of residence for the exclusive use of members and their guests.
 A noncommercial recreational area or facility may provide recreational opportunities or cultural activities such as classes, lectures, and arts.

-Nonmotorized vehicle: A vehicle not equipped with a motor.
-Nonmotorized vehicles exclude electric
+Non-motorized vehicle: A vehicle not equipped with a motor.
+Non-motorized vehicles exclude electric

 bikes, scooters, hoverboards, and other types of small vehicles.